bmeviauac01/datadriven/docs/homework/ef/index.md

     Open the source code of class `ProductDbContext` and uncomment the `Products` property.

-1. Create a new class with the name `DbVat` for mapping the `VAT` database table similarly as seen before.
+1. Create a new class with the name `DbVat` in namespace `ef` for mapping the `VAT` database table similarly as seen before.
 Do not forget to add a new DbSet property into `ProductContext` with the name `Vat`.

 1. Map the Product - VAT connection.